Nuclei-Software/tflite-micro/tensorflow/lite/micro/kernels/nmsis_nn/README.md

   - [x] max_pool_2d (int8/int16)
   - [x] softmax (int8/int16)
   - [x] svdf (int8/int16)
-  - [ ] conv_2d
+  - [x] conv_2d
-  - [ ] transpose_conv
-  - [ ] unidirectional_sequence_lstm
-  - [ ] mean
-  - [ ] reduce_max
-  - [ ] sum
   - [ ] ...

-  all kernel operations are listed in [micro_ops.h](../micro_ops.h), except kernel operations listed above, other kernels are also not optimized yet.
+  all kernel operators are listed in [micro_ops.h](../micro_ops.h), except kernel operators listed above, other kernels are also not optimized yet.

-- The ILM/DLM size are not 64K, it is changed to 512K, so if you want to run on hardware, please take care the ILM/DLM size in Soc running on your FPGA board.
+- Take care about the ILM/DLM size configuration of Nuclei SDK.
+The build process can failed when ILM/DLM size is not enough.
+Check FAQ in [README.md](../../nuclei_evalsoc/README.md) for more information.